Table of Contents

 2. Selecting "Batch Payment Entry"

-Once you've navigated into the Batch Payment Entry tool, you can follow the steps outlined below to enter in a payment for the batch:
+Once you've navigated into the Batch Payment Entry tool, you can follow the steps outlined below to enter a payment for the batch:

 1. Find the account.
 Before you can add a payment to the batch, you will need to first select the account that this payment is originating from - this can be done two different ways: